whyoleg/cryptography-kotlin/PLANS.md

         * update static to version 3.1.x (while leaving dynamic to 3.0.x)
         * setup testing over 3.0.x and 3.1.x dynamically
     * decide on how additional android tests should be run (cryptography-random tests only for now)
+  * Need to decide on how to better check what is tested and what is not; what is supported and what is not
 * Infrastructure:
     * setup Dependabot/Renovate
     * setup kover merged report